ToolBrain: A Flexible Reinforcement Learning Framework for Agentic Tools

 \section{Conclusion}

 The effective use of tools is fundamental to advancing the capabilities of agentic AI systems.
-However, the path to creating reliable, tool-augmented agents is associated with several challenges, including the complexity of RL frameworks, the difficulty of reward design, and the high computational cost of training.
-In this work, we introduced ToolBrain, a framework designed to bridge the critical gap between agent design and iterative, experience-driven improvement through reinforcement learning.
+However, developing robust tool-augmented agents presents several challenges, including the inherent complexity of reinforcement learning frameworks, the difficulties associated with designing appropriate reward functions, and the substantial computational cost required for training.
+In this work, we introduce ToolBrain, a framework that aims to bridge the gap between agent design and iterative, experience-driven improvement through reinforcement learning.

-We presented the \textit{Coach-Athlete paradigm} as a core architectural principle, providing a simple, high-level API that abstracts the underlying complexities.
-We demonstrated how ToolBrain's flexible, hybrid reward system empowers users to provide effective feedback through both user-defined code and a powerful, ranking-based LLM-as-a-Judge.
-Furthermore, we presented a suite of advanced features~---~including intelligent tool retrieval, knowledge distillation, and zero-learn task generation~---~that work in concert with state-of-the-art training optimizations like Unsloth and QLoRA to make the training of powerful agents practical and accessible.
+We introduce the \textit{Coach–Athlete paradigm} as a central architectural principle, offering a streamlined, high-level API that abstracts away underlying implementation complexity.
+We show how ToolBrain’s flexible hybrid reward system enables users to provide effective feedback through both user-defined code and a ranking-based LLM-as-a-Judge mechanism.
+In addition, we describe a set of advanced capabilities~---~such as intelligent tool retrieval, knowledge distillation, and zero-learn task generation~---~that operate alongside modern training optimizations, including Unsloth and QLoRA, to make agent training more practical and accessible.

 Through our central case study of training an Email Search Agent, we provided both quantitative and qualitative evidence of our framework's efficacy.
 The experimental results show that agents trained with ToolBrain demonstrate significant and consistent performance improvements over their initial baselines.
 The learning curves validate our training pipeline's effectiveness, and the final agent's ability to handle complex, multi-step workflows showcases the sophisticated skills acquired.